 It's called "low risk" rather than "safe" because there's no safe drinking level.

 The type of illnesses you can develop after 10 to 20 years of regularly drinking more than 14 units a week include:

-- cancers of the mouth, throat and breast
+- mouth cancer, throat cancer and breast cancer

 - heart disease

 - brain damage

 There's also evidence that regular drinking at high-risk levels can make your mental health worse.

 Research has found strong links between alcohol misuse and self-harming, including suicide.

 The effects of alcohol on your health will depend on how much you drink.
 The less you drink, the lower the health risks.